November 11, 2014

 Q: What are the animal welfare problems with Class B dealers?

-A: The HSUS opposes all trafficking in pets for resale to experimentation laboratories.
-In addition, there have been a number of cases of egregious violations of the Animal Welfare Act by Class B dealers over the years—including inadequate provision of veterinary care, food and water; inhumane handling; fraudulent paperwork that is required to prove an animal is not a stolen pet; and outright trafficking in stolen pets.
+A: The HSUS opposes all trafficking in pets for resale to laboratories.
+There have been a number of cases of egregious violations of the Animal Welfare Act by Class B dealers over the years—including inadequate provision of veterinary care, food and water; inhumane handling; fraudulent paperwork that is required to prove an animal is not a stolen pet; and outright trafficking in stolen pets.
 In 2006, the HBO documentary "Dealing Dogs" exposed the atrocious conditions at Martin Creek Kennels—a Class B dealer facility run by C.C.
 Baird—through an undercover investigation.
 In fact, the original reason for the passage of the Animal Welfare Act—to stop the theft of pets for research—was triggered by a police raid on a Class B dealer, revealing similarly horrific animal care and treatment.
 While the numbers of these dealers have dwindled, little appears to have changed for the better in these unsavory operations in the intervening years.

 A: Check out our Top Ten Ways to Help Animals in Labs page for the most up-to-date information on ways to help pets used in experiments and other animals in laboratories.
-Take action now »